Mazuro45/hourcraft/README.md

 ## values Description                                                                     Recommendations       Performance Impact
 # -1 --> No Internal Shader be used.
 Overlay will be used.
 Supports External Shaders.     --- Recommended       --- [Low]
 #  0 --> Map Internal Shaders are used.
-Disable your extermal Shaders.
+Disable your external Shaders.
 Fabulous!
 Needed.  --- Recommended       --- [Madium]
 #  1 --> External Shader can be used.
 Map internal Shaders are enabled.                   --- Recommended       --- [High]
 ```
 ### Tested Systems